krakend/krakend-documentation/authorization/revoking-tokens.md

 - `N`: The maximum number of elements that you want to keep in memory.
 - `P`: The probability of returning a false positive.
-- `HashName`: Either `optimal` (recommended) or `default`.
+- `hash_name`: Either `optimal` (recommended) or `default`.
 - `TTL`: The lifespan of the JWT you are generating in seconds.
 The value must match the expiration you are setting in the backend.
 - `port`: The port number exposed (has to be free) for the RPC service to communicate with the bloomfilter.
-- `TokenKeys`: The list with all the fields in your JWT payload that need watching.
+- `token_keys`: The list with all the fields in your JWT payload that need watching.
 These fields establish the criteria to revoke accesses in the future.

 The values `N` and `P` determine the size of the resulting bloom filter to fulfill your expectations.
 You can use this [bloom filter calculator](https://hur.st/bloomfilter/?n=1000000&p=1.0E-9&m=&k=) to play with the numbers.